 Yamaha digital pianos are very popular around the world.
-However, if you are in the market to purchase a Yamaha digital piano, you’ll find many choices, maybe a bit overwhelming.
+However, if you are in the market to purchase a Yamaha digital piano, you’ll find many choices, which may be a bit overwhelming.
 Within the digital piano category, Yamaha has at least six series.
 When you include the keyboards and synths, there are even more options.

 What is in For You?